Better Communication Creates Better Business.

 As you may have already gathered from the name, this form of phone system functions the same way it did more than a century ago.
 Sound is transmitted using electrical pulses on a wire.
 These wires connect to the phone service provider.

 Voices can only travel through the dubbed copper wires, and they are also subject to bad weather, installation, and expensive long-distance charges.
 If your phone goes down, your business is cut off from current and potential customers, and you are at the mercy of the telecom while you wait for your service to be restored.

 But what if there was a better way?
 A more reliable way?
-A way that could provide more reliable service, more features and lower your monthly phone bill all at once?
+A way that could provide more stable service, more features, and lower your monthly phone bill all at once?

 There are two primary types of VOIP phone systems used by businesses around the world: hosted (cloud) and non-hosted (on-premise) systems.

-- the total lifetime cost of the equipment is generally lower than cloud systems
+- The total lifetime cost of equipment is generally lower than cloud systems

 Regardless of whether you choose a cloud or on-premise phone system, all VOIP systems use SIP (Session-Internet-Protocol) lines.
 At their most basic level, SIP lines, or SIP trunks, are merely conduits that use the internet rather than traditional physical phone lines to connect you with the broader world.